nworbde/netJina/README.md

 ## Dependencies

 *   The code is written in FORTRAN, and uses the `utils` and `const` modules from [MESA](http://mesa.sourceforge.net).
-Compilation and testing have been done with the MESA SDK and with v6022 of MESA.
+Compilation and testing have been done with the MESA SDK and with a patched version v6208 of MESA.

-*   The code requires two databases, one containing the nuclide database and the other containing the reaclib database.
-The script `fetch_data` fetches both from https://dl.dropboxusercontent.com/u/52649885/netJina/ .
+*   The code requires three databases, containing the nuclide database, the reaclib database, and the starlib database.
+The script `fetch_data` fetches the nuclide and reaclib databases from https://dl.dropboxusercontent.com/u/52649885/netJina/, and the starlib database from http://starlib.physics.unc.edu/.

 ## Installation

+Unfortunately, you need to patch the `utils` module of v6208 of MESA.
+This necessity will disappear once the latest version of MESA is released.

+1. Copy `utils_patch` into the `utils` directory of your MESA v6022 tree.
+2. Go to that directory: `cd $MESA_DIR/utils`
+2. Run `patch < utils_patch`
+3. Remake the library: `./i1`

 ### Basic